mrtns/twitter_favorites/README.md

 # twitter_favorites

-Archive all favorites/likes from your Twitter account.
+Export all favorites/likes from your Twitter account, and analyze them.

 Implemented with an experimental pattern using a Dockerized Jupyter Notebook based data pipeline.